'Minecraft’ for the Oculus Rift is Finally Available Now

 According to the Minecraft team, support for the Oculus Rift will come via a free update to the beta of Minecraft: Windows 10 Edition and will offer users new and improved immersive features that are not in the Gear VR version.

 “We at Team Minecraft have worked hard on making Minecraft: Windows 10 Edition’s new VR feature a comfortable, engaging VR experience.
-The Windows 10 DX11 performance has been optimized even further to augment the VR experience, and along with the VR features we added previously to the Gear VR Edition of Minecraft, there are a ton of new options,” the team stated a blog post.
+The Windows 10 DX11 performance has been optimized even further to augment the VR experience, and along with the VR features we added previously to the Gear VR Edition of Minecraft, there are a ton of new options,” the team stated in a blog post.

 Some of the new features in the Oculus Rift version of Minecraft include keyboard and mouse support, improved VR control options for utilizing the Xbox One controller, as well as enhanced visual setting options to take full advantage of powerful VR-capable graphic cards.